2025 confirmed budget

 The budget is the tool that generates the revenue needed to fund the cost of delivering services to the community.
 These revenues are generated through both property taxes and user rates.

-The property tax revenue increases to support the City’s share of the budget update are detailed in Table 1.
+The property tax revenue increases to support the City’s share of the confirmed budget are detailed in Table 1.

-Table 1 2025 City tax levy requirement update
+Table 1 2025 confirmed City services tax levy requirement

 Details surrounding the base budget and the various service recommendation categories are provided in the operating budget.

-Table 2 2025 net tax-supported budget update impact to City services, by department
+Table 2 2025 confirmed net tax-supported budget impact to City services, by department

 City department 2024 adopted budget 2025 base budget 2025 base budget change % 2025 service recommendations 2025 total budget 2025 net change 2025 tax levy impact